MAILARAMSAICHAITANYA2004/Leet-Code/leetcode/2092/README.md

 In the end, we add all the persons who are connected to person 0 into the answer array.

+The code finds all people who learn a secret through a series of meetings.
+It uses a Union-Find data structure to manage connections between people.
+First, person 0 and firstPerson are connected since they initially share the secret.
+Meetings are processed in chronological order.
+For each time group, the algorithm connects people who meet, and after processing, it resets anyone not connected to person 0, meaning they don't know the secret.
+Finally, it returns all people who are still connected to person 0, indicating they've learned the secret.

 ```cpp
 // OJ: https://leetcode.com/problems/find-all-people-with-secret/
 // Author: github.com/lzl124631x